top of page

 Course Summary:

 In recent years, the glitzy allure of casinos and online gambling platforms has captivated millions, yet beneath this shimmering surface lies a stark reality: gambling disorders are often overlooked, particularly within marginalized communities.
 Surprisingly, research indicates that African American women are among the most vulnerable yet least understood demographics affected by gambling disorders.
 Despite the growing prevalence of gambling in diverse communities, these women remain on the fringes of both public awareness and clinical diagnosis, rendering them invisible in discussions surrounding addiction and mental health.
-The intersection of gambling disorders and lower socioeconomic status further complicates the narrative, suggesting that financial instability may not only drive these women towards gambling but also hinder their access to effective treatment and support.
-Moreover, many African American women suffering from gambling disorders grapple with co-occurring mental health issues, such as anxiety and mood disorders, which exacerbate their challenges and deepen their isolation.
-This essay aims to illuminate the unique experiences of African American women in relation to gambling disorders, shedding light on the insufficient research and diagnostic biases that perpetuate their marginalization.
+This session aims to illuminate the unique experiences of African American women about gambling disorders, shedding light on the insufficient research and diagnostic biases that perpetuate their marginalization.
 By exploring the links between gambling behavior, socioeconomic factors, and mental health, we seek to advocate for a comprehensive understanding and tailored interventions that address the specific needs of this underserved population.
-It is imperative that professionals recognize the complexities surrounding gambling disorders among African American women and advocate for equity in diagnosis, treatment, and research—because only by confronting these disparities can we begin to foster healing and recovery in a community often relegated to silence.
+It is imperative mental health professionals recognize the complexities surrounding gambling disorders among overlooked populations and advocate for equity in diagnosis, treatment, and research—because only by confronting these disparities can we begin to foster healing and recovery in a community often relegated to silence.

 AdobeStock_429382284.jpeg